24 Predictions about Artificial Intelligence

 On the less visible side, AI systems are well-suited to performing infrastructure-related attacks on internet-connected devices.
 One interesting piece of research done by my former professor was this project which showed how an AI-agent can perform cloud-based attacks such as deriving the open applications on another user’s virtual machines.
 Another safety concern is the attack surface of self-driving cars.
 For instance, this interesting paper released during the nascency of the self-driving industry demonstrated that AVs could be deceived into misinterpreting stop signs via the careful placement of obstructions on the sign itself.

 24. China’s dominance in AI for medicine

 Availability of data means more accurate results and larger spaces of models to explore.
 Unlike HIPAA restrictions in the United States, there are few to no restrictions on the collection of medical data of Chinese citizens.
-In my undergrad, I took a course on computer vision for medical applications where I encountered difficulties in performing common CV tasks like segmentation or object detection on x-ray images.
+In my undergrad, I encountered difficulties in performing common CV tasks like segmentation or object detection on x-ray images.
 There simply wasn’t enough varied data available.
 Data available was either guarded by privacy restrictions or was incredibly costly.
 My feeling is that accessing such data will continue to be problematic as the U.S. government values privacy… and for good reason.
 Nevertheless, I believe that this is a tradeoff that will cost us progress in domains like medical imaging where data is gold.
 This also means that there is room for bias in the algorithms which diagnose disorders.
 However, bias in AI is a huge topic in and of itself.

 Thanks for reading.
 If you find this useful, please let me know!